 Accordingly, in this post, we will be exploring a number of different ways in which you can strengthen the bond you have with your crested gecko over time.

 How To Bond With Your Crested Gecko?
 As with most animals, the easiest way to bond with a Crested Gecko is to feed it from hand.
 Gentle and frequent handling and patience also help to bond with a Crested Gecko.
-By hand-feeding the gecko, it will soon associate the human hand with food and bond with you.
+By hand-feeding the gecko, it will soon associate the human hand with

 By far, with these three aspects taken into consideration and your crested gecko handled accordingly, you should be able to bond with it comfortably.